2018 Copa Libertadores Femenina de Futsal

 The 2018 Copa CONMEBOL Libertadores Femenina de Futsal was the 5th edition of the Copa Libertadores Femenina de Futsal, South America's premier women's club futsal tournament organized by CONMEBOL.

 The tournament was held at Luque, Paraguay between 7–14 October 2018.

-Leões Da Serra defeated Sport Colonial in the final to win their first title.
-San Lorenzo defeated Lyon to finish third.
+Leões Da Serra defeated Sport Colonial 0–4 in the final to win their first title.
+San Lorenzo defeated Lyon on penalties (after a 2–2 draw following extra time) to finish third.
 Unochapecó were the defending champions, but did not qualify for this edition.

 Teams

 The competition is contested by 10 teams: one entry from each of the ten CONMEBOL associations.